phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### test-module  [Phoronix Test Suite Module]
 This option can be used for debugging a Phoronix Test Suite module.
 #### unload-module
-This option can be used for easily removing a module from the LoadModules list in the Phoronix Test Suite user configuration file.
+This option can be used for easily removing a module from the AutoLoadModules list in the Phoronix Test Suite user configuration file.
 That list controls what modules are automatically loaded on start-up of the Phoronix Test Suite.

 ## User Configuration
 #### enterprise-setup